Croatia property blog

 The section Croatia property blog is intended to provide information regarding the Croatian property market, who’s buying property in Croatia, what are Croatian property price trends, are they going up, down, stagnating, where to buy property in Croatia, is investing in Croatian property profitable and so forth.
 Whilst trying to maintain up to date information on the latest trends in...

-FIRST believes that long term the most favorable and interesting locations to own exclusive properties in Croatia are in the region known as Dalmatia.
-Dalmatia is home to some of the most dramatic and stunning scenery found anywhere in Europe today.
-Crystal-clear seas, lush islands, …Read more
+Where to buy property in Croatia, FPC believes that long term the most favorable and interesting locations to own exclusive properties in Croatia are in the region known as Dalmatia.
+Dalmatia is home to some of the most dramatic and stunning scenery found anywhere in …Read more

 If you buy a property in Croatia that is in an area that is under the protection of the Cultural Heritage and you intend to renovate the house or make exterior changes to it, you must seek permission from the county Cultural Heritage department as part …Read more